pgrabas/premake-qt/Readme.md

 instance, in debug, the libs are suffixed with a `d`.
 And when building your own version of Qt, you might want to suffix the x64 and x86 versions differently.

+#####qtlibsuffix "libsuffix"

+Default value is .lib in order to maintain capabilty with original premake-qt.
+This setting allows to change qt libraries type instead of allways added .lib.
+This change allows to build qt applications with preamke-qt on Linux where libraries may have extension .a or .so.

 #####qtmodules { "module", "module", ...}

 Specify which module you want to use.
 The available modules are (for the moment)